ukjin1192/web-stack-wiki-and-snippets/utilities-wiki-and-snippets/use-docker-at-mac-os-x.md

 #### Install docker

 - Download docker at <a href="https://www.docker.com/docker-toolbox" target="_blank">this site</a>
-- Docker will install with VirtualBox
+- Docker will be installed with VirtualBox

 #### Docker command